QuintessaQ/CS_interview_cheatsheet/OOP_related.md

         ```
     - java static attribute: ~ class variables
 - public vs. private
     - java attributes usually private or protected (limit access to classes in the same package, if subclass need direct access to them).
-Limit access from code outside the class
+Limit access from code outside the class, but can use setters and getters
     - python has non-public instance variale, beginning with single underscore, e.g. ``self._cupholder = 6``, but only a naming convention, can still access it directly, but will issue a warning in IDE
     - can use double underscore, ``self.__cupholder = 6``, will get error when accessing it with `my_car.__cupholder`.
+When Python sees an attribute with double underscores, it changes the attribute by prefixing the original name of the attribute with an underscore, followed by the class name.
+So we can do `my_car._Car__cupholders`.
+- access control
+    - python can delete attributes, `del my_car.year`
+    - **Properties** allow functions to be declared in Python classes that are analogous to Java getter and setter methods.
+Names of the decorated functions are all the same --> they control access to the same variable
+        ```
+        class Car:
+            def __init__(self, color, model, year):
+                self.color = color
+                self.model = model
+                self.year = year
+                self._voltage = 12

+            @property
+            def voltage(self):
+                return self._voltage

+            @voltage.setter
+            def voltage(self, volts):
+                print("Warning: this can cause problems!")
+                self._voltage = volts

+            @voltage.deleter
+            def voltage(self):
+                print("Warning: the radio will stop working!")
+                del self._voltage
+        ...
+        >>> my_car.voltage # Python calls .voltage() decorated with @property.

+        >>> my_car.voltage = 6 #Python calls .voltage() decorated with @voltage.setter.
+        Warning: this can cause problems!

+        >>> del my_car.voltage #Python calls .voltage() decorated with @voltage.deleter.
+        Warning: the radio will stop working!
+        ```

+- self & this
+    - `this` is implicit in hava code, e.g. in setter
+        ```
+        public void setColor(){
+            this.color = color;
+            // or..
+            color = newColor;
+        }
+        ```
+    - `self` is required if declaring instance variable, otherwise python will create a local variable instead of an attribute

+- methods and functions
+    - python has functions but java doesn't
+    -

 ### **functional v.s. imperative programming**